-This introductory certificate combines certificate course requirements with classes in Gas Tungsten Arc (TIG) and Gas Metal Arc (MIG) welding techniques.
-Course requirements for all certificates entail 17 credits of oxyacetylene welding, plasma cutting, blueprint reading, structural welding and career math.
+This introductory certificate combines certificate course requirements with classes in safety, oxyfuel and plasma cutting, structural welding, Gas Tungsten Arc (TIG) and Gas Metal Arc (MIG) welding techniques.
+Course requirements for all certificates entail 26 credits of oxyacetylene welding, blueprint reading, structural welding and career math.

 Pipe Welding Certificate

-The Pipe Welding certificate is a 25-credit program requiring eight credits of pipe welding skills training.
-This is on top of the 25 requisite credits necessary for any certificate program at Pikes Peak.
+The Pipe Welding certificate is a 34-credit program requiring eight credits of pipe welding skills training.
+This includes the 26 credits for the Entry Level Welding Certificate..